+2022 2021

-2021 £'000 2020 £'000
+£'000 £'000

 Housing properties book value net of depreciation comprise:

-Freehold land and building 1,273 1,361
+Freehold land and building 1,210 1,273

-4. Units Managed by Agencies
+4. Units managed by agencies

-The Charity owned 25 units (2020: 25) that were managed on its behalf, under management agreements, by Depaul UK.
-Where the agency carries the financial risk, the Charity's income and expenditure account included only the income and expenditure for which it retains responsibility being the rent charged to Depaul UK.
+At the end of the year, the Charity had 128 units (2021: 33) that were managed on its behalf, by agencies.
+All units relate to the provision of supported housing.
+Where the agency carries the financial risk, the Charity's income and expenditure account included only the income and expenditure for which it retains responsibility.